 Commissioner for Resilience

-This video produced by 100 Resilient Cities explains the kind of role the Commissioner, as known in some cities as the Chief Resilience Officer, might play.
+This video, produced by 100 Resilient Cities, explains the kind of role the Commissioner, as known in some cities as the Chief Resilience Officer, will play.

 What is urban resilience?